greenrobot/EventBus/README.md

 Subscriber priorities and ordered event delivery
 ------------------------------------------------
-You may change the order of event delivery by passing a priority when registering your event bus.
+You may change the order of event delivery by provinding a priority to the suscriber when registering your event bus.

 ```java
     @Override